hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ## Dynamic Markdown Links

-HydePHP provides a powerful feature for creating automatically resolved links within your pages and posts using a special Hyde Markdown link syntax.
-This feature allows you to generate dynamic links that are resolved based on the current page being rendered.
+HydePHP provides a powerful feature for automatically resolving dynamic links within your pages and posts using a special Hyde Markdown link syntax, designed to match the syntax of the `Hyde` facade.

 ### Usage